London living, four months in, training for the…. Paris marathon!

 1.)
 Long run

 - Once a week, I go for a long(er) outdoor run, usually along the Thames.
-Originally, I planned to do a true long run each week, but for fear of injuring myself, I’ve changes it.
+Originally, I planned to do a true long run each week, but for fear of injuring myself, I’ve changed it.
 Every other week, I do a long run of 16+ miles (I’m working on building up my mileage).
 On the “off” weeks, I do a middle-distance run of about 11-13 miles.
 I’ve pretty much been repeating the same path every week, and I would appreciate a change of scenery.

 2.)
 Speed session – shorter pieces